Cqsi/terminal-todoist/README.md

 You need to add the GithubAutomation folder to your path variable.
 To do this go to<br/><br/>
 `Control panel -> System -> Advanced System Settings -> Environment Variables`<br/><br/>
 Then in system-variables click on the Path variable, then edit and add the path for the GithubAutomation folder.
 All this is done in order for you to run your `todo` command from anywhere (i.e you can be in any direcotry in CMD, it doesn't matter).
 After that is done go to the create.py, rm.py and get.py files and put in your Todoist API-key.
-That's all!
+Then go to the "terminal-todoist/batch" folder and edit the todo.bat file, and put in the path for the "terminal-todoist/code" folder instead of the default path that I used, so that the Command Promppt can run the files.